DD Cold Hammer Forged Barrel

 Quick Summary

-Daniel Defense's Cold Hammer Forging (CHF) process creates exceptionally durable rifle barrels by simultaneously forming the chamber and rifling.
-This method imparts compressive stresses into the bore and chamber, ensuring precise alignment and consistency, even in high-volume manufacturing.
+Daniel Defense's Cold Hammer Forging (CHF) process creates durable rifle barrels by forming the chamber and rifling simultaneously.
+This method imparts compressive stresses into the steel, enhancing bore and chamber longevity and ensuring precise alignment.
+The process starts with a precision-prepared blank and utilizes proprietary materials for consistent, high-volume production.

 Chapters